 A pivotal figure in this regard is the American artist Ashley Bickerton who — after his breakthrough in the 1980s New York art scene as part of the Neo-Geo group, together with Jeff Koons and Peter Halley — moved to Bali and started to make disturbing works that took his interest in the legacy of painting to the next level, merging it with an ironic and rather direct critique of the way Westerners look at tourism and exoticism in South East Asia.

-At the same time the porosity of our reality, a quality that is even more visible in the field of visual art, allowed artists to move forward through grassroots action and self-organization, although some examples, like Cemeti Art House in Yogyakarta, still remain quite provincial in their way of dealing with the art system, not understanding that the borders between what is institutional and what is commercial, between the underground and the establishment are continually being negotiated and redefined.
-In this scenario, examples like the 2013 Indonesian Pavilion at Art Stage Singapore and the Indonesian Pavilion at the 2013 Venice Biennale become relevant moments of explorations and understanding of the emerging art scene in the country.
+At the same time, the porosity of our reality, a quality that is even more visible in the field of visual art, allowed artists to move forward through grassroots action and self-organization, although some examples, like Cemeti Art House in Yogyakarta, remain quite provincial in their way of dealing with the art system, not understanding that the borders between what is institutional and what is commercial, between the underground and the establishment are continually being negotiated and redefined.
+In this scenario, examples like the 2013 Indonesian Pavilion at Art Stage Singapore and the Indonesian Pavilion at the 2013 Venice Biennale become relevant moments of exploration and understanding of the emerging art scene in the country.

 Balancing the studio practice with a more systematic and structurally engaged attitude is Fendry Ekel (Jakarta, 1971).
-Born to Indonesian parents and raised in the Netherlands, which colonized the country for 350 years, he studied under Michelangelo Pistoletto, Narcisse Tordoir and Luc Tuymans who inspired and influenced his approach to painting, an approach Ekel always pairs with a mix of different cultural and historical references he consequently twists: from Franz Kafka under the Empire State Building to Walter Gropius dressed like a military figure, from Leon Trotsky with the hairstyle of the already appropriated poster of Bob Dylan designed by Milton Glaser, to Mata Hari, the legendary Dutch exotic dancer — born Margaretha Geertruida Zelle — who was accused of being a double spy and eventually executed by a firing squad in France under charges of espionage for Germany during World War I. A real “painter painter”, Ekel is also the co-founder of OFCA — Office for Contemporary Art International, which originally started in Amsterdam.
-Now based in Yogyakarta and co-directed with Astrid Honold, this artist initiative continues its unique activity, creating dialogues among fellow artists, sharing knowledge, organizing lectures and producing exhibitions and books in collaboration with curators, galleries and museums.
+Born to Indonesian parents and raised in the Netherlands, which colonized the country for 350 years, he studied under Michelangelo Pistoletto, Narcisse Tordoir, and Luc Tuymans, who inspired and influenced his approach to painting, an approach Ekel always pairs with a mix of different cultural and historical references he consequently twists: from Franz Kafka under the Empire State Building to Walter Gropius dressed like a military figure, from Leon Trotsky with the hairstyle of the already appropriated poster of Bob Dylan designed by Milton Glaser, to Mata Hari, the legendary Dutch exotic dancer — born Margaretha Geertruida Zelle — who was accused of being a double spy and eventually executed by a firing squad in France under charges of espionage for Germany during World War I. A real “painter painter”, Ekel is also the co-founder of OFCA — Office for Contemporary Art International, which originally started in Amsterdam.
+Now based in Yogyakarta and co-directed with Astrid Honold, this artist initiative continues its unique activity, creating dialogues among fellow artists, sharing knowledge, organizing lectures, and producing exhibitions and books in collaboration with curators, galleries, and museums.